pengutronix/genimage/README.rst

 Additionally each image can have one of the following sections describing the type of the image:

-cpio, cramfs, ext2, ext3, ext4, file, flash, hdimage, iso, jffs2, qemu, squashfs,
+cpio, cramfs, ext2, ext3, ext4, file, flash, hdimage, iso,
-tar, ubi, ubifs, vfat.
+jffs2, mdraid, qemu, squashfs, tar, ubi, ubifs, vfat.

 Partition options: